 Facebook has made it very clear that their plan is to focus on how apps get and use Facebook data.
 They are looking to set a higher standard for how developers build on Facebook, what people should expect from them and from Facebook.
-Facebook has also confirm that all customer information is used in an anonymous and privacy safe way to reach audiences.
+Facebook has also confirmed that all customer information is used in an anonymous and privacy safe way to reach audiences.
 Basically, they make the data unreadable so no one, including Facebook, can recognize it or see anyone’s individual information.
-Once data is used to matches audiences it’s promptly deleted to protect the privacy of the data uploaded as well as the people who use Facebook.
+Once data is used to match audiences it’s promptly deleted to protect the privacy of the data uploaded as well as the people who use Facebook.

 What does this mean for marketers who primarily look to generate leads, since this information does contain private information?
 Well, you will continue to be able to access lead information since those users have opted into providing that.
 Facebook will continue to not have access to that lead data.

 Facebook has released the following statement as it relates to the recent data concerns:

 “We condemn the actions of Aleksandr Kogan, Cambridge Analytica and its parent company, Strategic Communication Laboratories (SCL), and Christopher Wylie.
 What happened with Cambridge Analytica was a breach of the trust people place in Facebook to protect their data when they share it.
 We need to fix that.
 As Mark Zuckerberg explained in his post, we are announcing some important changes to take action on potential past abuse and to help prevent future abuse of our platform.